 This behavior is probably just the result of the default behavior of a PowerShell command window, when it has been selected.
-The POC deployment has actually succeeded but the script was paused when selecting the window.
+The development kit deployment has actually succeeded but the script was paused when selecting the window.
 You can verify this is the case by looking for the word "select" in the titlebar of the command window.
 Press the ESC key to unselect it, and the completion message should be shown after it.

 Azure template won't deploy to Azure Stack

 - The template must be using a Microsoft Azure service that is already available or in preview in Azure Stack.